 On Blowing It.
 Gloriously.

 If you follow American professional football or at least watched the Super Bowl, you know who Cam Newton is.
 If not, then I’ll fill you in.
 He is the young – 26 years old – quarterback of the Carolina Panthers who is brash, arrogant, and so full of himself that I have spent the last several months making a weekly prayer vigil to the Flying Spaghetti Monster for Carolina to lose.
 I don’t care who wins.
 I just want Cam and Carolina to lose.
-I know that this is petty and childish and I admit that it’s unfair to judge a human being by the ten minutes of television interviews I’ve seen.
+I know this is petty and childish, and I admit that it’s unfair to judge a human being by the ten minutes of television interviews I’ve seen.
 I guess I’m just a shallow SOB.
-As much as he irritates me, I have to say that he has been spectacular this year.
+As much as he irritates me, I have to admit that he has been spectacular this year.
 He throws like he is drilling the ball through concrete.
 He runs faster and stronger than most team’s running backs.
 He’s six-foot-five and weighs 250 pounds and can carry linebackers like luggage under his arms.
 I cannot imagine standing between him and the goal line when my job is to stop him.
-Everything came together for Cam and the Panthers this year and they lost only one game prior to the Super Bowl.
+Everything came together for Cam and the Panthers this year, and they lost only one game prior to the Super Bowl.
 They utterly embarrassed my Seattle Seahawks.
 Twice.
-And with every first down Cam does ‘the dub’.
+And with every first down Cam does ‘the dub.’
 A little dance to celebrate just how damned good he is.
 Fans love it.
 People do it where I work.
 I hate it.